LogtalkDotOrg/logtalk3/scripts/docker/portable/README.md

 Building a local image
 ----------------------

-With all the the backends support by the Docker file:
+With all the the backends supported by the Docker file:

 	docker build -t logtalk3 .